wearefine/maximus/README.md

 ## All tasks

 First and only arg (path): Path to target folder/file or URL if using Phantomas.
+The sole exception to this is `maximus:compare`

-Lint tasks can accept glob notation, i.e. `**/*.scss` Statistics tasks can accept an Array
+* Lint tasks can accept glob notation, i.e. `**/*.scss`
+* Statistics tasks can accept an Array

 Example:

 `rake maximus:fe:scsslint[app/assets/stylesheets]`

-## Front End tasks
+## Front End lints

 `rake maximus:fe`